British Army during the American Revolutionary War: The officer corps

 Although a large portion of the rank and file were lower class and the officers upper class, the army of the mid-1700s recruited officers from a variety of social backgrounds.
-According to Reid, the Georgian army through necessity drew its officers from a far wider base than its later Victorian counterpart and was much more open to promotion from the ranks.
-Officers were required to be literate, but there was no formal requirement on the level of education or their social standing, and most regimental officers did not come from the landed gentry, but from middle class private individuals in search of a career.
-Although the system of sale of commissions officially governed the selection and promotion of officers, in practice the system was considerably relaxed during wartime, with far more stringent requirements placed on promotion.
-Many British officers were professional soldiers rather than wealthy dilettantes and showed themselves ready to discard their drill manuals and use innovative methods and tactics.

 Officers in British service could purchase commissions to ascend the ranks, and the practice was common in the Army.
 Values of commissions varied but were usually in line with social and military prestige; for example, regiments such as the Guards commanded the highest prices.

 Wealthy individuals lacking any formal military education or practical experience often found their way into positions of high responsibility, diluting the effectiveness of a regiment.

-Heavy drinking among senior British officers is well documented.
+However, according to Reid, the Georgian army through necessity drew its officers from a far wider base than its later Victorian counterpart and was much more open to promotion from the ranks.
+Officers were required to be literate, but there was no formal requirement on the level of education or their social standing, and most regimental officers did not come from the landed gentry, but from middle class private individuals in search of a career.
+The system of sale of commissions which officially governed the selection and promotion of officers was, in practice, considerably relaxed during wartime, with far more stringent requirements placed on promotion.
+Many British officers were professional soldiers rather than wealthy dilettantes and showed themselves ready to discard their drill manuals and use innovative methods and tactics.

+British officers were heavy drinkers.
 William Howe was said to have seen many "crapulous mornings" while campaigning in New York.
 John Burgoyne drank heavily on a nightly basis towards the end of the Saratoga campaign.
 The two generals were also reported to have found solace with the wives of subordinate officers to ease the stressful burdens of command.
 During the Philadelphia campaign, British officers deeply offended local Quakers by entertaining their mistresses in the houses where they had been quartered.